prasannaram13/Casperflowpro/README.md

 ---

-## 🤖 Server-Side AI Yield Optimization Agent (Gemini API)
+## 🤖 Server-Side AI Yield Optimization Agent (Deepseek API)

 The brain of the platform is an **autonomous server-side Yield Optimization Agent** built directly on the modern `@google/genai` (v2.4+) SDK.

-*   **Zero Client Exposure**: The API key (`GEMINI_API_KEY`) is securely contained on the server side via standard backend middleware.
+*   **Zero Client Exposure**: The API key (`DEEPSEEK_API_KEY`) is securely contained on the server side via standard backend middleware.
 Client-side telemetry is proxied to protect developer credentials.
 *   **Dynamic Telemetry Analytics**: The AI agent regularly monitors pool metrics (TVL, APY, risk scores) and active allocations.
 *   **Structured Schema-Locked Operations**: Using structured JSON schema output, the agent evaluates if a rebalance is necessary and outputs proposals containing mathematically balanced allocations (e.g., splitting funds between lending and AMM pools) to guarantee optimal yields.
 *   **Simulation & Sandbox Fallbacks**: If the blockchain network triggers timeout limits or invalid key sequences during user demonstration, the application launches a beautiful, high-fidelity **Simulation Pipeline** linking directly to real Casper transactions to maintain a seamless user experience.